opendocsg/slw-judgments-backfill/2014_SGCA_26/report.md

 110    As a matter of principle, the concepts of waiver and estoppel are not easily applied in the context of a breach of the Rules.
 This is because waiver and estoppel are usually invoked to preclude one party from enforcing his legal rights.
 As we have observed, apart from one party’s right to object, there is the other party’s failure to comply with the Rules.

-111    This was also the view we took in _Pertamina Energy Trading Limited v Credit Suisse_ [2006] 4 SLR(R) 273, where the respondent sought to raise an unpleaded matter on appeal.
+111    This was also the view we took in _Pertamina Energy Trading Limited v Credit Suisse_ <span class="citation">[2006] 4 SLR(R) 273</span>, where the respondent sought to raise an unpleaded matter on appeal.
 It argued that the appellant was estopped from objecting to this matter being raised on appeal as it did not object in the court below.
 The respondent also argued that it suffered detriment because it was denied the opportunity to amend its pleadings earlier.
 In dismissing that argument, we held (at [85]) that:

  First and foremost, the respondent omitted to plead this point in its defence.
 It is futile to argue, as counsel for the respondent has attempted to, that the appellant had failed to raise this point in the court below therefore denying it (the respondent) the opportunity to amend its pleadings.
 The onus remains on the respondent (or any party for that matter) to plead its case fully and properly. ... [emphasis in original omitted, emphasis added in italics]